 There are also a couple of sections of the journey where hiring a car & driver would be an advantage – for instance between Udaipur and Jodhpur so that you can take in Kumbalgarh and the temples at Ranakpur.

-You can also hire a car and driver for the duration of your trip if you want to visit places not easily reached by public transport – we recommend India Someday (who can also help with planning and booking your itinerary too).
-Use Promo code SOULTRAVEL for a 5% discount or solo female travellers get 20% off!
+You can also hire a car and driver for the duration of your trip if you want to visit places not easily reached by public transport – we always recommend booking drivers through hotels you are staying at for a good recommendation.

 Share this Post on Pinterest: